Zequez/logseq-vault/pages/Upcoming events I might be interested.md

 		- From October 1 to February 5
 		- Saturdays (ALFA) from  12:00-15:30 UTC
 		- One Sunday per month, 12:00-15:30 UTC
+	- ## Investment
 		- Free class can be joined for free
 		- 50% discount if living in the [Global South](https://www.worldatlas.com/articles/what-is-the-global-south.html)
+		- 100% scholarship available
+		- Base price: £ 979.00 - USD 1,131.80
+	-